Dental Implant 3D model

 1. Compliance with Standards

 Dental implant systems are designed and manufactured to adhere to the international consensus standards established by organizations like the International Organization for Standardization (ISO) or ASTM International.
 These standards outline the criteria for safe materials and manufacturing processes.
+Most commonly used materials include titanium or zirconium oxide, which have well-known safety profiles.
+Occasionally, other materials such as gold alloys, cobalt-based alloys, titanium alloys, or ceramics may also be utilized.

 2. Biocompatibility Testing

 As part of the evaluation process, dental implant systems undergo comprehensive biocompatibility testing.
 This testing ensures that the materials used in the system do not cause complications such as irritation or allergic reactions when they come into contact with bodily tissues.
+By demonstrating biocompatibility, the dental implant system can be deemed safe for implantation in individuals.

 3. FDA Approval